Need an Occupational License? A Sullo & Sullo Houston DWI Attorney Can Help.

 SR-22 and Surcharge Fees for an Occupational License-Texas

 You will include your full name, date of birth and DL number on every document submitted.
 You can expect the process to take at least 21 days from the time all your documentation is properly submitted.
 You will obtain your SR-22 from your insurance carrier.
 Your insurance carrier will automatically notify the Texas Department of Public Safety should your certificate lapse, be cancelled or be terminated for any reason.
 Your reinstatement fees are dependent, to some degree, on your specific circumstances and on your age.

 Regardless of your circumstances or age, you will pay a $125 reinstatement fee for either failing a chemical test or a chemical test refusal.
 You could also pay annual surcharges which range from $1,000-$2,000 for a period of three years.
 These annual surcharges are for the Driver Responsibility Program.
 An Occupational License-Texas is typically issued for one year or less, although it could be issued for up to two years.
 Assuming all goes well and you are issued an occupational driver’s license Texas following a DWI in Texas First Offense, remember you are only permitted to operate a vehicle within the terms of the court order, and you must always keep this court order in the vehicle with you.

-Getting the Help You Need Following Your DWI in Texas First Offense - It is imperative that you seek the services of Houston Criminal Defense Attorneys who offer Houston Criminal Lawyer Free Consultations.
+Getting the Help You Need Following Your DWI in Texas First Offense - It is imperative that you seek the services of a Houston Criminal Defense Attorney who offers Houston Criminal Lawyer Free Consultations.
 The Houston Criminal Lawyers at Sullo & Sullo are Houston Criminal Defense Lawyers with Payment Plans.
 Our Houston Criminal Attorneys will work hard to help you avoid Harris County Criminal Records or ending up in Harris County Jail.
-It could be beneficial to contact experienced Houston Criminal Defense Lawyers today.
+It could be beneficial to contact an experienced Houston Criminal Defense Lawyer today.